plumvillage/oracles/verses.rst

 .. [#] Sonnet 11.
 Touching impermanence we get wisdom, and our love increases.
 .. [#] A Midsummer Night's Dream 2.1: Fairy.
 .. [#] The Merchant of Venice 4.1: Portia.
 On mercy (compassion).
-.. [#] Hamlet 5.1: Hamlet.
+.. [#] Hamlet, Prince of Denmark 5.1: Hamlet.
 Hercules was given numerous seemingly impossible tasks to accomplish, which he did, through skill and strength.
 .. [#] A Midsummer Night's Dream 5.1: Puck.
 The power make to pardon and make amends exceeds that of strength and skill.
 .. [#] Sonnet 16.
 .. [#] Sonnet 13.
 .. [#] Sonnet 18.
 .. [#] A Midsummer Night's Dream 3.2: Helena.
 .. [#] A Midsummer Night's Dream 2.1: Fairy.
 Read "thorough" as "through."
-.. [#] Hamlet 3.1: Hamlet.
+.. [#] Hamlet, Prince of Denmark 3.1: Hamlet.
 .. [#] Richard III 5.5: Richmond.
 Brotherhood and peace to succeed strife.
 .. [#] Twelfth Night 2.4: Duke Orsino.
 .. [#] King Lear 3.4: King Lear.